-In 1970 while a undergraduate psychology student, Dr. Hutto and his wife Kate took in a deaf foster child who had been misdiagnosed at birth as severely mentally retarded and grossly emotionally disturbed.
+In 1970 while an undergraduate psychology student, Dr. Hutto and his wife Kate took in a deaf foster child who had been misdiagnosed at birth as “severely mentally retarded and grossly emotionally disturbed.”
 He spent the first 10 years of his life in an institution with the key thrown away.
-Finally his hearing loss was discovered and IQ tests placed him in the high normal range.
+Finally, his hearing loss was discovered and IQ tests placed him in the high normal range.
 Bewildered that such a tragedy could occur, Dr. Hutto began a period of study and eventually decided to dedicate his work life to the study of hearing loss and service to individuals with impairment of hearing.

 One of his proudest moments was being chosen to initiate the first in hospital hearing screening program at Anne Arundel General Hospital in the Neonatal Intensive Care Unit.
 Today it is generally the law of the land that all babies born in the US be screened for hearing before leaving the hospital.
 Dr. and Mrs. Hutto’s foster child is now 47 married and living on the eastern shore.
 Hopefully misdiagnosis and its tragic consequences will now be a thing of the past.

 Dr. Hutto graduated from the University of Maryland with high honors, did graduate studies at the Johns Hopkins School of Hygiene and Public Health, and earned his Doctor of Audiology degree from the Arizona School of Health Sciences.
-He has served as consultant to the State of Maryland Deaf/Blind Program, consultant audiologist to the State Department of Health and Mental Hygiene, Crippled Children’s Division, and various county health departments.
-Dr. Hutto has lectured at local and national professional meetings on topics raging from computerized hearing aids to early intervention strategies for hearing-impaired children; and has taught graduate courses at Loyola College.
-He is a past-president of the Audiological Resource Association and past-president of the Maryland Academy of Audiology.
+He had served as consultant to the State of Maryland Deaf/Blind Program, consultant audiologist to the State Department of Health and Mental Hygiene, Crippled Children’s Division, and various county health departments.
+Dr. Hutto lectured at local and national professional meetings on topics ranging from computerized hearing aids to early intervention strategies for hearing-impaired children; and taught graduate courses at Loyola College.
+He was a past-president of the Audiological Resource Association and past-president of the Maryland Academy of Audiology.

-Read the story of how my wife, Kate, and I started Chesapeake Hearing Centers over 40 years ago.
+Read the story of how his wife, Kate, and Dr. Hutto started Chesapeake Hearing Centers over 45 years ago.